SQLite EF Core Database Provider Limitations

-When using the SQLite provider, there are a number of limitations you should be aware of.
-Most of these are a result of limitations in the underlying SQLite database engine and are not specific to EF.
+The SQLite provider has a number of migrations limitations.
+Most of these limitations are a result of limitations in the underlying SQLite database engine and are not specific to EF.

 The SQLite database engine does not support a number of schema operations that are supported by the majority of other relational databases.
 If you attempt to apply one of the unsupported operations to a SQLite database then a